Brothin/Notes/README.md

 # Notes

+## Project description:
+Developed a full-stack web application that allows users to create and manage sticky notes, and collaborate with other users.
+It is made with Node.Js, EJS & MongoDB.

+## Features:

+# Frontend:
+• Login functionality using username and password.

+• Admins can invite new users via an invite link.

+• Users can create, edit, and delete their notes.

+• User's homepage shows all their notes as well as public notes of other users.

+• Users can only see notes of other users which are marked as "public".

+• Admin have the ability to view, add, edit, and delete all notes.

+• Users can search any note based on title or description.

+• Created a user-friendly and responsive user interface.

+# Backend:
+• Developed a RESTful API to handle user registration and authentication.

+• Implemented API endpoints for creating, updating, and deleting notes.

+• The notes have a privacy setting (public or private).

+• Admins have elevated permissions and can manage users and notes.

+• Implemented user roles and role based access control (RBAC).

 ## YouTube Demo link:
 https://youtu.be/K0CAxCc0Q-0

 ## You need:
 - Database (MongoDB)
 - Google Console Account to create the API Auth Key's